Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Introduction

-Integer Programming-based methods for graph partitioning are reported extensively.
-Gröstchel and Wakabayashi \cite{GROTSCHEL} introduced the clique partitioning problem on a complete graph, where the problem is studied from a polyhedral point of view.
-Rao and Chopra \cite{Chopra1993} presented the $k$-partitioning problem where the number of subsets in the partition $k$ is given \emph{a priori}; the authors used integer programming formulations on a connected graph together with several facets and valid inequalities for the associated polytopes.
-Ferreira et al. \cite{Ferreira} introduced capacity constraints on the sum of node weights on each subset of the partition.
-In similar way, Labbé and Özsoy \cite{LABBE} formulated the problem as the clique partitioning problem including upper and lower bounds on the size of the cliques, and a competitive Branch \& Cut algorithm was implemented.
-Also, an exact combinatorial algorithm for solving a minimum graph bisection is presented in \cite{Delling2014}.
-The algorithm uses a Branch \& Bound framework where lower bounds are computed heuristically.
+Firstly, many studies using Integer Programming techniques are widely reported in the literature.
+Gröstchel and Wakabayashi \cite{GROTSCHEL} studied a clustering problem that arises in qualitative data analysis.
+The authors identified the combinatorial problem and presented the clique partitioning problem on a complete graph together with several facets, valid inequalities, and a Branch \& Cut scheme.
+Conforti, Rao, and Sassano \cite{Conforti1990a,Conforti1990b} partitioned the set of nodes into two sets such that the cardinality of these subsets differ in at most one node.
+The authors provided some Integer Programming formulations, {studied} the dimension of the equicut polytope, and some classes of facet-inducing inequalities were described. {In a} similar way, Rao and Chopra \cite{Chopra1993} described several forms of the $k$-partitioning problem reporting several results from a polyhedral point of view.
+Ferreira et al. \cite{Ferreira} introduced capacity constraints on the sum of node weights on each subset of the partition and Labbé and Özsoy \cite{LABBE} reported a competitive Branch \& Cut algorithm for the clique partitioning problem including upper and lower bounds on the size of the cliques.
+Also, a Branch \& Bound framework for solving a minimum graph bisection is presented in \cite{Delling2014}, where lower bounds are computed heuristically.
+Miyauchi and Sukegawa \cite{Miyauchi_2014} introduced a class of redundant transitivity constraints in the standard formulation for the clique partitioning problem reporting a compact formulation and a compact linear programming relaxation.
+In a similar way, Koshimura et al. \cite{Koshimura_2022} introduced a series of concise Integer Linear Programming formulations that can reduce additional transitivity constraints and the authors evaluated the amount of reduction based on a simple model in which edges are chosen independently.
 Column generation techniques are also applied for graph partitioning.
 Al-Ykoob and Sherali \cite{AlYkoob2020} partitioned a complete weighted graph into cliques, where each clique has the same number of nodes, and the total weight of the resulting subgraphs is minimized.
-Moreover, Ji and Mitchell \cite{Ji2007} considered the partitioning problem on a complete graph, such that each clique has a minimum number of nodes and the total weight of the edges with both endpoints in the same subclique is minimized.
-The authors proposed a Branch \& Price method to solve the problem; they demonstrated the necessity of cutting planes for this problem and suggested effective ways of adding cutting planes.
+Moreover, Ji, and Mitchell \cite{Ji2007} considered the partitioning problem on a complete graph, such that each clique has a minimum number of nodes, and the total weight of the edges with both endpoints in the same subclique is minimized.
+The authors proposed a Branch \& Price method to solve the problem; they demonstrated the necessity of cutting planes for this problem and suggested effective ways of adding such planes.